anandakmagar/health-insurance-app/README.md

 ## Docker File for Kafka
 - Command to run: docker compose up -d
+- Command to stop and remove the containers: docker compose down
 - Check whether Kafka broker and Zookeeper running: docker ps